A uniform estimate for general quaternionic Calabi problem (with appendix by Daniel Barlet): Proof of Theorem .

 Then there exists a neighborhood of the image $\iota(M)$ inside $Dou(Z)$ which is a smooth complex manifold of complex dimension $4n$.
 The map $\iota$, as a map into this neighborhood, is a map of real analytic manifolds which is closed imbedding.
 Moreover $\iota(M)$ is totally real submanifold of $Dou(Z)$, hence a small neighborhood of $\iota(M)$ can be considered as a complexification of $M$. \end{proposition}

 We failed to find a reference to Propositions \ref{P:real-analyticity} and \ref{P:complexification}, so we will outline the argument for the sake of completeness.
 First the normal bundle $\cn$ of any fiber $\CC\PP^1$ over any point $x\in M$ is isomorphic to $\co(1)^{\oplus 2n}$ (see \cite{HKLR}, p.
 556).
 Hence $H^1(\CC\PP^1,\cn)=0,\, \dim H^0(\CC\PP^1,\cn)=4n$.
 These conditions and the Kodaira theorem \cite{kodaira} imply that $\iota(M)$ has an open neighborhood in $Dou(Z)$ which is a smooth complex manifold of complex dimension $4n$.
-The map $\iota$ from $M$ to this neighborhood is smooth injective immersion (in the sense of real manifolds).
-Furthermore we have \begin{claim} The map $\iota\colon M\to Dou(Z)$ is a proper map. \end{claim} This claim is proved is Appendix \ref{Ss:Appendix2}.
-Hence $\iota$ is a diffeomorphism onto its image $\iota(M)$ which is a smooth submanifold.
+The map $\iota$ from $M$ to this neighborhood is smooth injective immersion (in the sense of real manifolds) which is moreover proper, hence $\iota$ is a diffeomorphism onto its image $\iota(M)$ which is a smooth submanifold.
 By the abuse of notation, we will denote by $Dou(Z)$ throughout the rest of the paper an open neighborhood of $\iota(M)$ which is smooth; it can be made arbitrarily smaller in further arguments.

 In order to define a real analytic structure on $M$, consider the involution $\sigma\colon Z\to Z$ given by

 $\sigma$ is an anti-holomorphic involution.
 It induces an anti-holomorphic involution $\tilde \sigma$ on $Dou(Z)$ (roughly put, it sends a subspace to its image under $\sigma$ which is well defined).
 Consider the subset of fixed points $Dou(Z)^{\tilde\sigma}$.
 It is not hard to see that in a small enough neighborhood of $\iota(M)$ this set coincides with $\iota (M)$.
 Any anti-holomorphic map of a complex manifold is real analytic.
 The set of fixed points of an anti-holomorphic involution of any complex manifold is a real analytic smooth submanifold of half dimension, whose small neighborhood is its complexification.
 Hence $\iota(M)$ is a real analytic submanifold of $Dou(Z)$.
 Hence, via the diffeomorphism $\iota\colon M\tilde\to\iota(M)$, we get a real analytic structure on $M$.
 It remains to show that this real analytic structure coincides with the real analytic structure underlying the complex manifold structure on $(M,L_a)$ for any $a\in S^2$.